nickbent/ResNet/README.md

 ## Future Directions

 Batch renorm truth values shold be included in the resnet_run layer.
-In the convolution_nn layer there should be an addition of a global step and increment op for the batch_renorm layer
+In the convolution_nn layer there should be an addition of a global step and increment op for the batch_renorm layer.
+Currently, global_step and increment_op have to be created and called outside the bacth norm because if they are created and run inside the bacth norm then it will increment once in every layer.
+I'm trying to see if these ops can be generated and run automatically within the batch_renorm layer without having to worry about them being called in every single layer.